Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Appendix

 Since $\psi$ is a conjugacy, it sends $I_{n,j}$ to $I'_{n,j}$.
-Therefore, as $w$ converges to $K(f)$, $w$ and $\psi(w)$ belong to $I_{n,j}$ and $I'_{n,j}$, respectively, with larger and larger $n$.
-Combining with the above argument, we conclude that the Euclidean distance between these two points tends to zero.
-This implies that $\psi$ can be extended as the identity map on the filled Julia set. \end{proof}
+Therefore, as $w$ converges to $K(f)$, $w$ and $\psi(w)$ belong to some $I_{n,j}$ and $I'_{n,j}$, respectively, with larger and larger values of $n$.
+Combining with the above argument, we conclude that the Euclidean distance between $w$ and $\psi(w)$ tends to zero as $w\ra K(f)$.
+This implies that $\psi$ extends through $K(f)$ as the identity. \end{proof}